mpeeples2008/ArchNetSci/_book/01-data.md

 The Guadalquivir river valley in the south of Spain between present-day Seville and Córdoba was densely urbanized in the late Iron Age (early 5th c.
 BC to late 3rd c.
 BC).
 Many settlements were dotted along the rivers and the southern part of the valley (Fig. 2.6), and this settlement pattern was focused on nuclear settlements sometimes referred to as oppida.
 Some of these reveal defensive architecture and many are located on elevations.
 Previous studies of Iron Age settlements in the region have explored possible explanations for their locations (Keay and Earl 2011; Brughmans et al. 2014, 2015).
 Given their elevated locations, one theory that has received considerable attention was intervisibility.
 Could small settlements surrounding oppida be seen from them, and could oppida be located partly to allow for visual control over surrounding settlements?
 Did groups of Iron Age settlements tend to be intervisible, forming communities that were visible on a daily basis?
 Were there chains of intervisibility that allowed for passing on information from one site to another via visual smoke or fire signals, and did these chains follow the other key communication medium in the area: the navigable rivers?

-These questions have been explored in previous research using GIS and network methods, using a dataset of 86 sites and lines-of-sight connecting pairs of Iron Age settlements at distances up to 20km at which large fire and smoke signals would be visible (more about this dataset and research topic: Keay and Earl 2011; Brughmans et al. 2014, 2015).
+These questions have been explored in previous research using GIS and network methods, using a data set of 86 sites and lines-of-sight connecting pairs of Iron Age settlements at distances up to 20km at which large fire and smoke signals would be visible (more about this data set and research topic: Keay and Earl 2011; Brughmans et al. 2014, 2015).
 To account for errors in the Digital Elevation Model (DEM), a probabilistic line-of-sight analysis was performed that introduces random errors into the DEM which can have a blocking or enhancing effect on the lines-of-sight.
 The locations of these 86 sites and the network displayed in figure 2.9 are also available as Appendix A in Brughmans et al. 2014.
 These locations are used in Chapter 7 of the book to illustrate spatial network models that explore different geographical structures that might underlie the settlement pattern.

 * [Guadalquivir settlement data](data/Guadalquivir.csv) - Site number and locations in decimal degrees for all sites in the Guadalquivir survey area.